celkiboi/HCIResearch/README.md

 ### MULTIPLE POWERUPS
 - Blue coin -> this powerup will grant you 50 SCORE
 - Gold coin -> this powerup will grant you 100 SCORE
-- Fog circle -> this powerup will grant you temprorary invicibility to obstacles
+- Fog circle -> this powerup will grant you temporary invicibility to obstacles

 ## SETTINGS GUIDE

-### FACIAL DETECTION
+### Common settings

-#### Face Detecion Frequency
-This slider allows you to change the frequency of facial detection.
-Beware, that higher values result in higher CPU usage, while lower result in smaller precision and higher input lag

 #### Jump threshold
 This slider allows you to change the threshold for jumping.
 The values closer to 0 are higher on the camera while higher values are lower on the camera (I.E the top row of pixels on your camera has value 0)

 #### Duck threshold
 This slider allows you to change the threshold for ducking.
 The values closer to 0 are higher on the camera while higher values are lower on the camera (I.E the top row of pixels on your camera has value 0)

+### FACIAL DETECTION

+#### Face Detecion Frequency
+This slider allows you to change the frequency of facial detection.
+Beware, that higher values result in higher CPU usage, while lower result in smaller precision and higher input lag

 ### COLOR DETECTION